network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 reached.

 Saturation has two criteria:
-a) the load bearing connections are utilizing all the capacity of the bottleneck,
+a) the load-generating connections are utilizing all the capacity of the bottleneck,
 b) the buffers in the bottleneck are completely filled.